Theatrum Pictorium: Execution of the modelli and associated engravings

-In the preparation of this project, Teniers first painted reduced modelli after the original works on panels of roughly 17 by 25 cm in dimensions.
-Of these modelli, 120 were auctioned off as part of the estate of John Spencer-Churchill, 7th Duke of Marlborough in 1886.
+In the preparation of this project, Teniers selected 245 paintings from the Archduke's large collection and made reduced modelli after the original works on panels of roughly 17 by 25 cm in dimensions.
+Most of these works were by Italian painters.
+Of the surviving modelli, 120 were auctioned off as part of the estate of John Spencer-Churchill, 7th Duke of Marlborough in 1886.
 The modelli are now spread among various collections.
 The Courtauld Institute of Art Gallery holds 14 of these works, the largest group in any public collection.
 These were then engraved on the same scale by a pool of 12 engravers.
 The principal engravers were: Jan van Troyen, Lucas Vorsterman II, Pieter van Lisebetten, Coryn Boel, Theodor van Kessel.
 Other engravers included Jan van Ossenbeeck, Franciscus van der Steen, Nikolaus van Hoy, Remoldus Eynhoudt, Coenraad Lauwers, Dominicus Claessens and Jan Popels.

+Modelli in use on large gallery paintings from 1651

+Teniers used full colour in the modelli, rather than grisaille.
+He used these to create his large gallery paintings with views of the most prized possessions of the Archduke's Brussels gallery, though some of these may have been created after the fact in Vienna and not Brussels.
+He painted several of these in various compositions which are now spread among various collections: Since several of these large views predate the published book of engravings, it is assumed that the miniatures visible on them and which are missing from the book or list of extant modelli were gifts from Teniers or the Archduke or commissioned especially by the recipient of the view.